Decoding the Surgical Scene: A Scoping Review of Scene Graphs in Surgery: Conclusions

 \subsection{Key Findings Synthesized}

 Our synthesis reveals that the core strength of surgical scene graphs lies in their ability to uniquely encode \emph{how} entities relate, offering an interpretable foundation for sophisticated surgical AI.
 This application breadth has been paralleled by rapid methodological advancements, progressing from initial GNNs to the current paradigm of \textbf{specialized, multimodal foundation models}.
 This progress has culminated in the development of systems that can perform complex reasoning, robustly handle data corruption, and even enter the novel domain of \textbf{generative AI for surgical simulation}.
 Despite persistent challenges in data scarcity and real-time performance, they are now being actively addressed through transfer learning, model distillation, and adversarial frameworks.
-Consequently, the field's trajectory is clear: surgical scene graphs have matured into an essential cornerstone technology, driving the development of next-generation intelligent systems poised to significantly enhance surgical safety, efficiency, and training.
+Consequently, the field's trajectory is clear: surgical scene graphs have matured from simple descriptive tools into an essential \textbf{verification layer} for modern AI.
+By providing the structural grounding that foundation models lack, Scene Graphs are poised to become the standard interface for safe, hallucination-free intelligent surgical systems.